Guide: School admission appeals

 The panel considers all the evidence presented and the answers given to any questions during the hearing when making their decision.
 The panel must balance the prejudice to the school of admitting another child against your reasons for wanting a school place.
-The appeal panel will decide either:
+The appeal panel will decide either to:

-The decision of the panel is binding on both the parent and the school.
+The decision of the panel is binding on the school and Local Authority.

-You will be able to phone the appeals clerk the following day for the outcome of your appeal and you will receive a decision letter explaining the reasons for this within 5 working days of the appeal.
+You will receive an email by the next working day with the outcome of your appeal and you will receive a decision letter explaining the reasons for this within five working days of the appeal.

 Please note: where multiple appeals for the same year at the same school are heard over several days, decisions are not made until after the last appeal is heard, so you will receive notification of the decision after the last day of appeals.

 If your appeal is successful